sinantalhakosar/sinan-backstage/README.md

 ```

 > [!IMPORTANT]
-> If you want to add new repository, be aware that you need to rerun the application
+> If you want to add new repository to config, be aware that you need to rerun the application

 > [!IMPORTANT]
 > Inorder to run frontend side properly on locally, please make sure that you dont have any `/node_modules` folder under `plugins/github-md-docs`.
 If exists, you can remove it.